prettydiff/wisdom/controversial_opinions.md

 Instead keep bias where it belongs: at the stakeholders.
 Stake holders include hiring managers, product owners, higher leadership, and so forth.

+## Curse of the Expert
+An expert is somebody with maximum confidence.
+Confidence is an internalizing quality grown from thoroughly repeated trial and error.
+Contrast that to arrogance which is an externalizing quality based upon a projection of the self that may not align with confidence or capability.

+The problem with experts is that they know, with near certainty, what is needed to achieve success in a given task that aligns with their prior practice.
+They know because they have failed at that task many times and achieved success sufficiently enough to identify what separates the successes from the failures with precision.
+Experts are excellent when you, as the hiring manager, identify a problem and the experience of the expert candidate closely aligns with that problem.

+In most cases software developers are disposable cost centers to a business.
+When an employee is deemed disposable and/or temporary they achieve a subordinate status in the hierarchy of the business.
+Irrespective of their compensation, intelligence, competence, and even their external credibility, it comes down to *"What can you do for me?*.

+In an environment where developers are inherently subordinate tools experts are likely to be perceived as a point of friction or social challenge even if as a person they measure high on agreeability.
+If as a candidate you are an expert you will be out of alignment with the hiring expectations of a business.
+That is problematic, because if the candidate is in fact an expert, the business won't know how to evaluate them or qualify their competencies, which repositions the candidate to the low end of the bell curve despite proven prior experience.
+That is compounded by the insecurity of the hiring team and how closely the goals of the business align to the job.
+For example a company that sales software solving an original problem cares much more about the competency of their developers than does a company that sells advertising and will evaluate prospective developers accordingly.

+If you are an expert you have two choices when looking for a job.
+If you want to maximize your probability of selection the goal is to fall into the middle of the bell curve, which means suppressing your expert knowledge and mindlessly following the same trends invalidated by your expertise.
+That is miserable and likely humiliating.

+If, as an expert, you want to maximize your potential compensation, discounting equity and early hiring into a startup, you need to brace for failure.
+You will fail at hiring frequently, because the need for experts is rare, especially in software where most businesses don't even know what they want from a developer at hiring time.
+Brace for frequent rejection.

+If you want to increase the probability of selection as an expert you need external credibility.
+External credibility provides a form of social validation.
+Most people fear evaluating something original, something that is more than the sum of their prior experiences, and social validation allows hiring teams to differ those evaluations onto strangers at no cost, even if invalid.

+External credibility is a tough challenge for software developers.
+Typically the people that are experts, especially in software, are introverts busy building stuff in contrast to extroverts that give talks at conventions.
+Time and energy spent socializing is time and energy not spent solving original technical problems.
+What I used to do for external credibility was claim a prior project achieved 5 million NPM downloads, which I regarded as a fairly weak signal, but it worked well enough for hiring.

 ## Why Software Fails at Hiring
 Hiring software developers is a self-inflicted mortal wound of business.
 There are no agreed upon conventions, credentials, education, or any other factor that determines competence in software.